vssouza/rankings-core/README.md

       gwp?: number; // game win% of virtual opponent };

-    // Retirement mode (reserved for future behaviour expansion)
+    // Swiss only: retirement behaviour (semantic)
-    // Currently, Swiss pairings treat `StandingRow.retired === true` as "withdrawn"
+    // The pairing engine respects `StandingRow.retired === true`.
+    // Use `createForfeitMatchesForRetirements` if you want to
-    // when you call `generateSwissPairings` with those rows. retirementMode?: "withdraw" | "forfeit";
+    // score the retirement round as a forfeit instead of a withdraw. retirementMode?: "withdraw" | "forfeit";
   };
 }